julietrajan/demo1/project-files/folder2/video.md

 Welcome to the **Line of Business Extension Game**!
 This interactive game is designed to help you understand the flow of data through a business solution using various Azure services.
 You'll be able to drag and drop icons representing different Azure services onto a canvas, simulating how data moves and is processed within a business environment.

-## How to Play

-1. **Objective:**
-   - Your goal is to arrange the icons on the canvas to represent the correct flow of data through the solution.

-2. **Icons:**
-   - The icons at the top of the canvas represent different Azure services:
-     - **Azure Data Factory**: Moves supplier data stored in Common Data Services (CDS) to SQL via Data Factory.
-     - **Azure Function**: Exposes an Azure function to the Power Platform through Azure API Management.
-     - **Power BI**: Reports trends in supplier status.
-     - **API Management**: Exposes Azure functions to the Power Platform.

-3. **Drag and Drop:**
-   - Click and hold an icon to drag it.
-   - Move the icon to the desired location on the canvas.
-   - Release the mouse button to drop the icon.

-4. **Hover Information:**
-   - Hover over an icon to see its name and understand its role in the data flow.

-5. **Divider:**
-   - The light gray 3D divider separates the initial icon placement area from the rest of the canvas.
-Arrange the icons below this divider to simulate the data flow.

 ## Steps to Play

 1. **Start by understanding the data flow:**